dzchoi/dropalt/ideas.md

     have been already included in the header file that provides the functions with those types as parameters or as a return value.

+[Size optimization]
 * Binary size is also affected by .data section.
 Walk through those variables that initialize to non-zero values.
+* Replace printf() with cout, calling usbus_cdc_acm_flush() when '\n' is hit.
+LOG_*() can also be implemented using an ostream.

 * Use MODULE_CORE_IDLE_THREAD to enable CPU sleep when idle.

 * Implement the firmware uploading feature
   Currently, we can retrieve the logs stored in the device's backup ram using the upload command of `dfu-util`.
 While also uploading a firmware binary is not essential, it is still a nice feature to have.
 The implementation would be straightforward, but we need to determine the image size beforehand.
 This can be pre-written when generating a firmware image with the slot header included (`slot0.XXXX.bin`).
 We could consider extending riotboot_hdr_t in riot/sys/include/riotboot/hdr.h..."

-* Generic bootloader changer application
+[Bootloader Updater]
-  Provides slot 0 in dfu-util to flash the real bootloader (at the first 16KB).
+* Provides slot 0 in dfu-util to flash the real bootloader (at the first 16KB).
+* Allocate and initialize SEEPROM, or hardfault will occur otherwise.
-  Maybe we could utilize an intermediary bootloader to flash the final bootloader, using memory banks and switching them.
+* Maybe we could utilize an intermediary bootloader to flash the final bootloader, using memory banks and switching them.

-* Store a format string and its parameters for a log All parameters will be 4 bytes in size, except for doubles.

-* Where will be the UART pins?

 * Bootloader as a shared library
   The bootloader, rather than the firmware, could function as a shared library (.so) because it undergoes fewer changes.
 This shared library could potentially allocate a reset vector at address 0.
 Additionally, symbols exported from the bootloader might be able to resolve those in the firmware.

+* Store a format string and its parameters for a log All parameters will be 4 bytes in size, except for doubles.

+* Where will be the UART pins?